Mammals (Adult)

 Observe from a distance:

-Track the movements of the animal to determine if it is in danger.
-Sometimes an animal may be exhibiting natural behavior that might be misinterpreted as a sign of distress.
-For instance, a raccoon being out during the day may be a nursing mother who requires more food.
-This would be considered normal.
+Observe the movements of the animal to determine if it is in danger.
+Sometimes an animal may be exhibiting natural behaviour that might be misinterpreted as a sign of distress.
+For instance, a raccoon being out during the day may be mother seeking food.

 Identify: